marvlach/pyspark-big-data/README.md

 ```
 mv LAPD_Police_Stations_-3946316159051949741.csv LAPD_Police_Stations.csv
 ```

+The dataset was later replaced by data given by the course team.

 - Download Median Household Income by Zip Code (Los Angeles County) and Reverse Geocoding:
 Download and extract from tar.
 Move .csv files to top level.